 Since PRP injections consist of your blood, there’s no chance of you having an immune or allergy reaction.
 Side effects of PRP injections are very rare but include pain and local infection at the injection site.

 Traditionally, OA treatment was limited to pain relief only.
 Scientists are now looking into medications for treating OA — not just pain, but cartilage damage, too.

 Biphosphonates — a class of drug doctors commonly prescribe OA patients — work by preventing cells called osteoclasts from breaking down the bone.
 Scientists believe they could work just the same for OA by inhibiting the osteoclasts’ activity in the bone underneath the affected joints’ cartilage.

 According to animal studies, bisphosphonates help reduce the progression of OA, as measured by the bony overgrowth and cartilage damage severity, by as much as 30 to 40 percent.

 Also, a new 3D imaging analysis method may result in improved treatment for arthritis.
 A team of physicians, engineers and radiologists developed an algorithm for monitoring arthritis patients’ joints.

 This method could change how doctors assess the severity of the condition.
 It could also help doctors obtain a greater understanding of how OA develops and allow for researchers to assess newer, more effective treatments more accurately without needing invasive tissue samples.

-Medical weed is becoming more popular as an arthritis treatment, and various types of arthritis are qualifying conditions for medical cannabis in some states.
+Medical marijuana is becoming more popular as an arthritis treatment, and various types of arthritis are qualifying conditions for medical cannabis in some states.